shaed-rp/hero-pages/docs/CODE_REVIEW.md

 - [ ] **Centralize Types:** Clean up TypeScript definitions.

 ### Phase 3: Features
-- [ ] **CMS Integration:** The current JSON structure is ready to be replaced by a Headless CMS (like Contentful or Sanity) in the future if needed.
+- [x] **CMS Integration:** The current JSON structure is ready to be replaced by a Headless CMS (like Contentful or Sanity) in the future if needed.
+(Completed: Integrated Supabase)